FerrariRoberto/testing_linear_and_quadratic_bayesian_classifier/README.md

 ### Linear and Quadratic classifiers
-Linear and quadtratic models have been trained with different features.
+Linear and Quadratic models have been trained with different features.
 After a conforntation, Kernel Groove and Length of Kernel were selected as the most suitable to classify the dataset.
 Below, are reported the results of Linear and Quadratic models using those features. <br>
 ![Linear model](images/linear.png)
 _Figure 3: Linear Model classification._  <br>